simai/ui-doc-template/source/docs/en/content/content-markdown.md

 Have some pages you’d rather write in Markdown than Blade?
 We know the feeling.

-Using Markdown in Jigsaw is as simple as using a .markdown or .md extension, and specifying a few details in YAML front matter.
+Using Markdown in Docara is as simple as using a .markdown or .md extension, and specifying a few details in YAML front matter.

 For example, say you have this layout and you’d like to populate the content section using Markdown: